tinloaf/ygg/BENCHMARKING.md

 	* The number of times the benchmarked operation (insert) is executed on that tree (1000 in this case)
 	* The random seed used (4)

-The two other colums list the wall time elapsed, the CPU time elapsed, and the number of times that the Google Benchmark framework executed the benchmark.
+The two other columns list the wall time elapsed, the CPU time elapsed, and the number of times that the Google Benchmark framework executed the benchmark.

 Several parameters can be controlled via command-line switches.
 The binaries accept all parameters usually acceptey by Google Benchmark [2] - see the respective documentation especially on how to control output format.
 Additional command-line parameters are: